ant9000/acme-ant9000-website/Widgets.md

 ```javascript
 myLcd.display(str);
 ```

 where *str* should be an hexadecimal string.

 <a name="daisy">Daisy5 and Daisy11</a>
 --------------------------------------

+I have decided to implement a view for Daisy5 (8 push buttons) and Daisy11 (8 leds) as a jQuery plugin.
+Usage is extremely simple: include both jQuery and the plugin as

 ```html
 <link rel="stylesheet" href="/css/jquery-daisy.css" type="text/css" />